nishant0207/CRM-Campaign-Management-App/README.md

 4.	**Update Firebase Authorized Domains:** In Firebase Console, add your frontend deployment URL to the list of authorized domains under Authentication settings.

 ## Future Enhancements

-•	Enhanced Campaign Analytics: Track engagement metrics, such as open rates and conversion rates.
+**Enhanced Campaign Analytics:** Track engagement metrics, such as open rates and conversion rates.

-•	Role-Based Access: Different levels of access for admins and marketers.
+Role-Based Access: Different levels of access for admins and marketers.

-•	Advanced Audience Segmentation: More detailed segmentation criteria, such as geographic location or purchase history.
+Advanced Audience Segmentation: More detailed segmentation criteria, such as geographic location or purchase history.

-•	Automated Campaign Scheduling: Schedule campaigns to send automatically at specified times.
+Automated Campaign Scheduling: Schedule campaigns to send automatically at specified times.

 ## Acknowledgments